 In 2016, the Michigan Medicine adopted a tobacco-free policy by including a prohibition on all tobacco products and electronic cigarettes.

 Smoking has long been known to be a primary cause of lung cancer, and the list of other diseases caused by smoking includes certain aortic aneurysms, myeloid leukemia, cataracts, cervical cancer, kidney and pancreatic cancer, pneumonia, periodontitis and stomach cancer.

 The Surgeon General’s 2014 report, The Health Consequences of Smoking-50 Years of Progress, warned that no level of smoke is safe.

 The University of Michigan is considered a leader among colleges and universities in adoption of this policy.
 Since it went smoke-free in 2011 hundreds of others across the country have established similar policies, and many have looked to us for help with how to get started.

 We often get requests to share our plan and welcome other universities to use any of the materials found on this site.
-For other resources, including our communication plan, charge to committees and other materials and documents, please write us at email@example.com.
+A detailed report of the implementation process can be downloaded here: UM Smoke-Free Implementation Report.
+For other resources, including our communication plan, charge to committees and other materials and documents, please write us at firstname.lastname@example.org.